ATTPC/daqdoc/source/ansible.rst

 ..  note::

-	Many commands could be done more efficiently by using Ansible's built-in modules.
+	Many commands can be done more efficiently by using Ansible's built-in modules.
 For information about this, see http://docs.ansible.com/modules.html.

 Playbooks
 ---------